AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * AEM Assets is now configured with Brand Portal through Adobe I/O Console.

-* A new [Generate printable Output](../forms/using/aem-forms-workflow-step-reference.md) step is now available for AEM workflows.
+* A new [Generate printable Output](../forms/using/aem-forms-workflow-step-reference.md) step is now available for AEM Forms workflows.

 * [Multi-column support](../forms/using/resize-using-layout-mode.md) for layout mode for adaptive forms and Interactive Communications.